Here at the South Yorkshire Mayoral Combined Authority we’re working to create a transport system that’s fit for the 21st century.

 Read the Notice of names of operators objecting (PDF, 113Kb)

-Dame Sarah Storey, Britain’s most successful female Paralympian, is Mayor Dan Jarvis’s Active Travel Commissioner.
+Dame Sarah Storey, Britain’s most successful female Paralympian, is former Mayor Dan Jarvis’s Active Travel Commissioner.

 The World Champion cyclist and swimmer has won 14 Paralympic golds is leading the active travel agenda in the South Yorkshire Mayoral Combined Authority.